Bias against left-handed people: Equipment

 Because most people are right-handed, most everyday items are mass-produced for ease of use with the right hand.
 Tools, game equipment, musical instruments and other items must be specially ordered for left-handed use, if they are even produced and are usually more expensive than their right-handed counterparts.
-At least one specialty store sells only left-handed items.
+There are multiple specialty stores that sell only left-handed items.

-Household items

-Right-handed tools can be difficult, uncomfortable, or dangerous for left-handed people to use.

 Scissors

-For example, right-handed scissors are arranged so that, in the right hand, fingers and thumb push the blades together laterally, creating the shearing action essential to scissors' utility.
+Right-handed scissors are arranged so that, in the right hand, the fingers and thumb push the blades together laterally, creating the shearing action essential to scissors' utility.
 In the left hand, however, fingers and thumb tend to force right-handed blades apart, so that, rather than being sheared, the work-material is merely hacked, as by a knife, or slips between the blades uncut.
 Left-handers using right-handed scissors will often try to compensate by forcing the handles apart laterally, causing discomfort or injury to the first knuckle of the thumb.

 In addition, a right-handed person using right-handed scissors can easily see the cutting line, but for a left-handed user the upper blade obscures the view.

 Many scissors are offered as "ambidextrous" or "suitable for right- or left-handed use".
 Typically, these are merely right-handed scissors with modified handles to permit use in the left hand with less discomfort, but because the blades are still arranged for right-handed use, they still do not perform as well in the left hand.